SMarzieh/SMarzieh/README.md

-👋 Hi, I am Marzie!
+👋 Hi, I'm Marzie!

-- I am interested in combining data analysis with scientific methods to drive insights and information from messy and unstructured data.
-I have a background in astrophysics.
+I have a background in astrophysics and a passion for combining data analysis with scientific methods to extract insights from messy, unstructured data.
-- 🔭 I’m currently working as a Power BI developer and data analyst in HexaBase.
+🔭 Currently, I’m working as a Power BI developer and data analyst at HexaBase, while actively seeking opportunities in data science to further grow my skills in this exciting field.
-- 🌱 I am improving my skills in Power BI, Python and SQL by doing different projects.
-I also have done several projects in which I used machine learning algorithms.
+🌱 I’m continuously honing my expertise in Power BI, Python, and SQL through hands-on projects.
+I’ve also completed several machine learning projects, applying algorithms to real-world data challenges.
-- If you have any cool project/idea in mind which is related to data analytics/data science and would like to collaborate, this is my email : hosmarzi94@gmail.com
+💡 If you have an interesting project or idea related to data analytics or data science and would like to collaborate, feel free to reach out to me: hosmarzi94@gmail.com.
+👔 LinkedIn

 👔 [linkedin][linkedin]